thomasburgess/thomasburgess.github.io/_posts/2024-07-30-rectangles.md

 |  4 | 9 | 1 |  9 | $$\blacksquare\blacksquare\blacksquare\blacksquare\blacksquare\blacksquare\blacksquare\blacksquare\blacksquare$$ |

 We chose to call this a skyscraper plot (we drew ours vertically).
 We observed that this skyscraper is actually a bunch of squares stacked.
 First, a 1x1 square then a 3x3, then 5x5, and so on.
-We derived a fun formula for the area of any skyscraper:
+With this we can derive a fun formula for the area of any skyscraper:

 \\[
 A(s) = \sum_{n=1}^{s} (2n-1)^2 = \frac{1}{3}s(4s^2 - 1)\,.